RaspPiGuy/DS18B20TempSensor-Arduino-Pi/README.md

 **  Remove_Device_From_EEPROM - Allows user to remove ROM code and description for any device.
 This does not remove information from the device's scratchpad or the device's EEPROM.

+July 20, 2014
+*   Starting with python sketches, written for the Raspberry Pi, wrote a library for the 2 line by 16 character LCD display.

+*   Using the LCD display library, wrote sketch "Input_to_TwoLineDisplay".
+User can input a text string up to 100 characters.
+The text is parsed into segments such that only complete words are displayed on the 16 character LCD display.

+*   Using the LCD display library, wrote sketch called "Times_Square_Scroll".
+User can input a text string up to 100 characters.
+Text is displayed starting on the top line at the far right of the screen.
+Text proceeds right to left as new text is added to the right of the screen.
+Once the full text has been displayed, it starts over at the same position on the screen but on the other line.
+This goes on indefinitely with the text alternating from line to line.

+*   At this time, LCD has not been incorporated into DS18B20 temperature measurements.

+August 19, 2014
+*   Added sketch, "DS18B20_Suite".
+This combines the sketches:
+      Read_Temperature
+      Scan_for_Alarms
+      Find_New_Device
+      Devices_On_The_Bus
+      Devices_in_EEPROM
+      Edit_Stored_Information
+      Remove_Device_From_EEPROM
+into one sketch with a menu for the user to select the desired operation.